fastexcel

 • n_rows: Specifies how many rows should be loaded.
 If None, all rows are loaded

 • schema_sample_rows: Specifies how many rows should be used to determine the dtype of a column.
+Cannot be 0.
+A specific dtype can be enforced for some or all columns through the dtypes parameter.
 If None, all rows will be used.

 • dtype_coercion: Specifies how type coercion should behave. coerce (the default) will try to coerce different dtypes in a column to the same one, whereas strict will raise an error in case a column contains several dtypes.
 Note that this only applies to columns whose dtype is guessed, i.e. not specified via dtypes.